bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

   <attributes specification>
 ```

-The overlays use multiple contexts.
-Terms used to define the overlay
-selects what type of metadata or processing the overlay defines.
-As an
+This format uses JSON-LD contexts and terminology to refer to
+capabilities, algorithms, metadata, etc. Because of this, there is no
+need to include an overlay type.

-example, the following index overlay uses `attributes` to define name for
+As an example, the following index overlay uses `attributes` to define
-base schema keys following the same structure are the base schema:
+name for base schema keys following the same structure are the base
+schema:

 ```
 {